Bissell CrossWave Won't Charge? Here's How to Fix It Fast

 Read the Instructions While Replacing the Battery

-Make sure to follow all charging instructions while you’re replacing the battery of your CrossWave (it’ll come with the battery itself, or you can email Bissell for help.)
+Make sure to follow all charging instructions while replacing the battery of your CrossWave (instructions come with the battery itself, or you can email Bissell for help.)

-Keep the battery away from direct sunlight or anywhere hot.
-Lithium-ion cells will explode if they’re subjected to temperatures above 266°F (130°C).
+Keep the battery away from direct sunlight or hot areas.
+Lithium-ion cells will explode if subjected to temperatures above 266°F (130°C).

-There are many potential explanations behind why your Bissell CrossWave isn’t charging properly, like a dead battery, a bad charger, or simply a case of overheating.
+There are many potential explanations behind why your Bissell CrossWave battery not charging properly - from dead batteries to faulty chargers to simple overheating.

-Go through the list above one by one until you find the reason why your Bissell CrossWave won’t charge.
-In case none of them apply for your vacuum, the last ditch effort is to send it off to Bissell to get it checked out by their technicians.
+Work through the list above one by one until you find the reason why your Bissell CrossWave won't charge.
+In case none apply to your vacuum, your last resort is to send it to Bissell for their technicians to examine.

-But before you do, don’t forget to check your warranty information!
-The power system (battery) is covered under warranty, and you may be eligible for a free battery replacement or an entirely new unit.
+But before you do, don't forget to check your warranty information!
+The power system (battery) is covered under warranty, and you may qualify for a free battery replacement or an entirely new unit.

 FREQUENTLY ASKED QUESTIONS